 For those wanting to see the famous Horizontal Falls, stay overnight in Derby and join a day tour to this natural wonder.
 If you want to stay longer at the Horizontal Falls, book a night on the vessel Jetwave Pearl, which offers luxury rooms for a maximum of 20 guests.

 After a break in Derby, continue along the Great Northern Highway to Broome.
 This small multicultural pearling town is where the desert meets the sea and your final destination on this epic outback road trip.

-The best time to travel is in the dry season, from May to October.
+Distances on this Darwin to Broome road trip are approximate.
+The best time to travel is in the dry season, from May to September.
 Check seasonal information before travelling.